MahendhiranK/agentic-api-sentry/README.md

 # Agentic API Sentry (.NET 8) ![CI](https://github.com/MahendhiranK/agentic-api-sentry/actions/workflows/ci.yml/badge.svg) ![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)

-**Agentic API Sentry** is a lightweight, **static, mission-bound agent** that evaluates any **OpenAPI 3.0 specification** for governance and compliance readiness.
-It helps architects, developers, and DevOps teams ensure API specs meet **quality, security, and observability standards** before moving into production.
+**Agentic API Sentry** is a lightweight, static agent developed in .NET 8 to evaluate OpenAPI 3.0 specifications for governance and compliance readiness.
+It helps architects, developers, and DevOps teams ensure that API definitions meet quality, security, and observability standards before production deployment.

+Designed for regulated industries such as finance, healthcare, and government, the tool performs deterministic, auditable checks on API specs.
+It validates OpenAPI structure, detects missing security schemes or undocumented error responses, and identifies rate-limiting headers.
+It can also safely probe GET endpoints and generate actionable reports in Markdown and JUnit formats for CI/CD pipelines.

+This project reflects a commitment to advancing secure, compliant, and resilient API practices in enterprise environments.
+It demonstrates the ability to create mission-bound, immutable agents that support n

 ## 📚 Author